dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 </EditForm>
 ```

 This kind of extensibility has given rise to great third-party validators such as [Blazored.FluentValidation](https://github.com/Blazored/FluentValidation) which leverages [FluentValidation](https://fluentvalidation.net/).

-Chris Sainty has written a [great article](https://chrissainty.com/using-fluentvalidation-for-forms-validation-in-razor-components/) on this topic if you are interested in exploring more.
+If you are interested in learning about this approach, Chris Sainty has written [an in-depth article](https://chrissainty.com/using-fluentvalidation-for-forms-validation-in-razor-components/) explaining how to approach it.

 ## Wrapping it up